 8. Conferences of parties with mediator

-(1) This rule applies if the Court directs the parties to a case to attend a conference conducted by a mediator.
+(1) The case manager for a case may, by notice, direct that a conference conducted by a mediator be held for the case.

-(2) The Court must direct whether the mediator is to be an approved mediator or some other person.
+(2) The case manager must direct whether the mediator is to be an approved mediator or some other person.

-(3) The Court must not direct that the mediator is to be a person who is not an approved mediator unless the parties consent.
+(3) The case manager must not direct that the mediator is to be a person who is not an approved mediator unless the parties consent.

+(3A) The following persons must attend the conference unless the mediator or the case manager directs otherwise —

+(a) each party to the case;

+(b) if a party is represented by a practitioner, the practitioner;

+(c) if a party is not an individual, a representative of the party with authority to conduct settlement negotiations and to settle the case;

+(d) if settlement negotiations are to be conducted on behalf of a party by its insurer, a representative of the insurer with authority to conduct settlement negotiations and to settle the case.

-(4) In the absence of any other order made by the Court —
+(4) In the absence of any other direction made by the case manager —

 (a) the conference must take place at the time and place directed; and

-(b) if the Court does not set a date for the conference, each party must, subject to any directions, take the steps necessary to ensure the conference takes place as soon as possible; and
+(b) if the case manager does not set a date for the conference, each party must, subject to any directions, take the steps necessary to ensure the conference takes place as soon as possible; and

-(c) each party’s costs of and incidental to the conference shall be the party’s costs in the cause, unless it is ordered otherwise or the parties agree; but a party may apply for those costs if they have been unnecessarily incurred due to the conduct of the other party; and
+(c) each party’s costs of and incidental to the conference shall be the party’s costs in the cause, unless the parties agree; but a party may apply for those costs if they have been unnecessarily incurred due to the conduct of the other party; and

-(d) the fees and expenses of any mediator who is not a registrar must be paid by the parties in equal shares, unless it is ordered otherwise or the parties agree; and
+(d) the fees and expenses of any mediator who is not a registrar must be paid by the parties in equal shares, unless the parties agree; and

 (e) within 2 weeks after the conclusion of the conference, the plaintiff must file a report, signed by or on behalf of each party —